Naliaka/Web-project.github.io/README.md

-Fantastic use of CSS and Javascript
+Fantastic use of CSS,html and Javascript